-How to Stop a Runny Nose (Get Rid of It Fast)
+How to Get Rid of a Runny Nose (Prevent It Fast)

-How to stop a runny nose?
-Three crucial steps are shown on this diagram (on the left side).
+How to stop a running nose?
+Three crucial steps are shown in this diagram (on the left side).

 Not all people get a runny nose due to allergic rhinitis.
 In more rare cases, a running nose can be due to a brain trauma.
 In other cases, overuse of nasal sprays can lead to a running nose.
 Certain other foods (e.g., spices) and other irritants may also trigger this condition.
 Obviously, the triggers need to be avoided.